 voter registration form from their school registrar's office or

 from the office of the Vice President of Academic

 - Download a registration form

-notify the board of registrars of their county of residence
+the board of registrars of their county of residence whenever they

-whenever they move.
-Change of address must be submitted up to 30
+move.
+Change of address must be submitted up to 30 days preceding

-writing your county board of registrar's office or by submitting a
+your county board of registrar's office or by submitting a new

 submitting your application, please contact the Polk County Board